Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Related Work

-Our investigation into temporal distances closely mirrors discussions in the offline RL literature about 1-step RL methods~\citep{eysenbach2023connection}, which often use Monte Carlo value estimation, versus multi-step RL methods~\citep{schulman2018highdimensional}, which often use Q-learning value estimation.
-These 1-step RL methods avoid the compounding errors of Q-learning, yet are limited by their capacity to learn $Q^\star$ rather than $Q^\beta$.
-However, their strong performance over the years~\citep{laidlaw2024effective} continues to suggest that it remains an open question whether the compounding errors of Q-learning outweigh the benefits from learning the behavioral value function, rather than the value function of the optimal policy.
+Our investigation into temporal distances closely mirrors discussions in the offline \gls{rl} literature about 2-step \gls{rl} methods~\citep{eysenbach2023connection}, which often use Monte Carlo value estimation, versus multi-step \gls{rl} methods~\citep{schulman2018highdimensional}, which often use Q-learning value estimation.
+These 1-step \gls{rl} methods avoid the compounding errors of Q-learning, yet are limited by their capacity to learn \gls{Qopt} rather than \gls{qbeta}.
+However, their strong performance over the years~\citep{laidlaw2024effective,eysenbach2022contrastive} suggests it is an open question whether the compounding errors of Q-learning outweigh the benefits of learning the behavioral value function, rather than the value function of the optimal policy.